worldline/angular-training/docs/src/forms/README.md

 Angular simplifies the common tasks related to creating and processing forms, such as data-binding, validation and sending the data to the server.
 This is possible using either one of those two types of forms:

-- Template-driven forms: simple to use but far less scalable than reactive forms and are a good fit for simple forms of one or two inputs with little to no validation rules.
+- Template-driven forms: simple to use but far less scalable than reactive forms and are a good fit for simple forms of a few inputs with little to no validation rules.
 - Reactive forms: has a steep learning curve but offer more advantages in terms of management of complex use cases, scalability, reusability and testability.
 Their implementation is based on RxJS.

 ## Template-driven forms